 Boeing said it would deliver between 715 and 725 commercial airplanes this year, a possible increase of nearly 12 percent from a record 648 in 2013.

-In another shift, Boeing's defense unit posted wider profit margins in the quarter, while margins in the commercial airplane business narrowed.
+In another shift, Boeing's defence unit posted wider profit margins in the quarter, while margins in the commercial airplane business narrowed.

-The defense business had been under pressure from declining U.S. defense spending.
+The defence business had been under pressure from declining U.S. defence spending.

 Last summer, McNerney said the company was "not out of the woods" in facing earnings effects from automatic budget cuts known as sequestration.
 "We are entering the woods," he said.

-But defense margins widened to 10.8 percent in the fourth quarter from 8.4 percent in the third quarter.
+But defence margins widened to 10.8 percent in the fourth quarter from 8.4 percent in the third quarter.

-Defense companies have assumed the worst with budget cuts and have cut costs in anticipation, Stallard said.
-But the budget cuts have not been as bad as expected, he said, "so across the defense sector you're seeing pretty decent margins."
+Defence companies have assumed the worst with budget cuts and have cut costs in anticipation, Stallard said.
+But the budget cuts have not been as bad as expected, he said, "so across the defence sector you're seeing pretty decent margins."

 Margins for commercial airplanes, meanwhile, shrank to 10.3 percent in the fourth quarter from 11.6 percent in the third quarter.
 But for the full year, commercial margins of 10.9 percent easily topped the forecast of greater than 10 percent, Stallard noted.

-Boeing's latest results included a non-cash charge of $406 million to settle litigation over the canceled A-12 stealth bomber program.
+Boeing's latest results included a non-cash charge of $406 million to settle litigation over the cancelled A-12 stealth bomber program.

-The U.S. Justice Department announced a settlement with Boeing and General Dynamics Corp (GD) last week that includes three additional EA-18G fighter jets, which will be paid for by Boeing.
+The U.S. Justice Department announced a settlement with Boeing and General Dynamics Corp (NYS:GD) last week that includes three additional EA-18G fighter jets, which will be paid for by Boeing.